 - Azure Low Priority VMs – similar to AWS’s spot instances, although there is a fixed discount for Azure’s offering, and a few other operational differences.

 - Google Cloud Preemptible VMs – Google Cloud’s preemptible VMs are another similar option.

 - Google Cloud Sustained Use Discounts – this is a built-in pricing mechanism for Google users that discounts pricing the more you run each server.

 - Azure Dev/Test Pricing – a discounting option specifically for workloads used for development and testing.

 It never hurts to contact your provider and ask if there’s anything you could be doing to get a cheaper price.
 If you use Microsoft Azure, you may want to sign up for an Enterprise License Agreement, or if you’re on AWS, ask your rep about the Enterprise Discount Program.
 Or maybe you qualify for AWS startup credits.

 While finding the cheapest cloud computing is, of course, beneficial to your organization’s common good, there’s no need to let your work in spending reduction go unnoticed.
 Make sure that you track your organization’s spending and show your team where you are reducing spend.

-We’ve recently made this task easier than ever for ParkMyCloud users.
-Now, you can not only create and customize reports of your cloud spending and savings, but you can also schedule these reports to be emailed out.
+ParkMyCloud users have a straightforward way to do this.
+You can not only create and customize reports of your cloud spending and savings, but you can also schedule these reports to be emailed out.
 Users are already putting this to work by having savings reports automatically emailed to their bosses and department heads, to ensure that leadership is aware of the cost savings gained… and so users can get credit for their efforts.